Introduction to cloud-free composites¶

 The cloud masking algorithm on Sentinel-2 data is more aggressive than its Landsat 8 counterpart.
 This means it sometimes misinteprets white sand beaches or urban regions as cloud.
 This can reduce the amount of data available.

 load_ard() is compatible with both the Sentinel-2 dataset and the Landsat 8 dataset we used in the last session.
-However, it is not compatible with some other Digital Earth Africa products, such as Water Observations from Space, with which you will need to use
+However, it is not compatible with some other Digital Earth Africa products, such as Water Observations from Space or GeoMAD, with which you will need to use

 Calculating a composite¶